 I. Describe your ideal customer.

-To begin, you should list the things you already know about your ideal customer.
+First, you should list what you already know about your ideal customer.
 You should cover things like industry, location, size, and budget.
 These key data points will help you as you move forward.

 II.
 Interview your existing customers.

 You should speak with your most prominent and profitable customers to better understand your ideal customer and their motivations.
-To uncover common patterns and priorities, organize small one-on-one sessions with a range of customers.
+Organize small one-on-one sessions with a range of customers to uncover common patterns and priorities.

 III.
 Dig into the data.